Cipher-Daemon/PowerShell-Scripts/On-Prem-AD/4624-Audit-Successful-Logins-and-their-types.md

 ```
 ## Filter only domain admins

-Note: Not sure why but the variable $XPathConditions can only do up to 19 user accounts at a time so keep that in mind if your organization has more than that many domain admin accounts.
+Note: The variable $XPathConditions can only do up to 19 user accounts at a time so keep that in mind if your organization has more than that many domain admin accounts.
 ```powershell
 $data = @()
 $DomainAdmins = (Get-ADGroupMember -Recursive -Identity "Domain Admins").samaccountname